-A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed.
-In format descriptions, parentheses indicate that, if you () choose more than one option, you must enclose the choices in parentheses.
-In format descriptions, brackets indicate optional elements. [] You can choose one, none, or all of the options.
+Vertical ellipsis points indicate the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed.

+In command format descriptions, parentheses indicate that, if you choose more than one option, you must enclose the choices in parentheses.

+In command format descriptions, brackets indicate optional elements.
+You can choose one, none, or all of the options.
 (Brackets are not optional, however, in the syntax of a directory name in an OpenVMS file specification or in the syntax of a substring specification in an assignment statement.)

-In format descriptions, braces surround a required choice of { } options; you must choose one of the options listed. boldface text Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.
-Boldface text is also used to show user input in Bookreader versions of the manual. italic text Italic text emphasizes important information, indicates variables, and indicates complete titles of manuals.
-Italic text also represents information that can vary in system messages (for example, Internal error number), command lines (for example, /PRODUCER=name), and command parameters in text.
-UPPERCASE TEXT Uppercase text indicates a command, the name of a routine, the name of a file, the name of a file protection code, or the abbreviation for a system privilege.
-A hyphen in code examples indicates that additional arguments to the request are provided on the line that follows. numbers All numbers in text are assumed to be decimal, unless otherwise noted.
+In command format descriptions, braces indicate a required choice of options; you must choose one of the options listed.

+Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.

+Boldface text is also used to show user input in Bookreader versions of the manual.

+Italic text indicates important information, complete titles of manuals, or variables.
+Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER=name), and in command parameters in text (where device-name contains up to five alphanumeric characters).

+Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.

+Monospace type indicates code examples and interactive screen displays.

+In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example.

+A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line.

+All numbers in text are assumed to be decimal unless otherwise noted.
 Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.

+boldface text

+italic text

+UPPERCASE TEXT

+Monospace type

+numbers